LinkedIn Guide

 This happened because LinkedIn caches and stores link preview content typically for 7 days

-If you changed your content in the middle you might wanna refresh it manually if you wish to update it immediately.
+If you changed your content in those seven days you might want to refresh it manually for an immediate update.

 But how will you know when did LinkedIn update its cache on your URL?